Azure-Samples/explore-iot-operations/README.md

-# Azure IoT Operations Dev Toolbox
+# Explore IoT Operations

-This repo is the source of tools, samples, and other resources for customers of Azure IoT Operations.
+This repo is the source of tools, samples, tutorials, and other resources for customers of Azure IoT Operations.

 ## Features

-This project provides the following tools:
+This project provides the following:

 * Pre-configured codespace with [K3s](https://k3s.io/) cluster via [K3d](https://k3d.io/)
-* Krill MQTT Data Simulator
+* MQTT Device Simulator
-* HTTP Callout Server
-* GRPC Callout Server
+* HTTP & GRPC Callout Server

 > [!IMPORTANT]
 > Codespaces are easy to setup quickly and tear down later, but they're not suitable for performance evaluation or scale testing.
 For those scenarios, use a validated environment from the official documentation.